fonoster/fonos-rtpel7lb/README.md

 ![publish to docker](https://github.com/fonoster/fonos-rtpel7lb/workflows/publish%20to%20docker%20hub/badge.svg)

 This load balancer aims to assist in scaling the media traffic in a VoIP network deployment.
-It purposely uses the NG Control Protocol to allow for a "drop-in" replacement of RTPEngine.
+It uses the NG Control Protocol(NGCP) to allow for a "drop-in" replacement of RTPEngine.

 For more documentation on how Fonos images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonos).